hayj/WorkspaceManager/README.md

 	sudo apt-get install jq

-You can to add an authorized key in the host to avoid asking a password.
+You can add an authorized key in the host to avoid asking a password.

 You can write your own script in the `wm-dist` folder to run the project on the remote server.
 This script won't be erased by re-launching `wm-dist`.